-- Confession – The first step towards healing is admitting you have a problem and are in need of a Savior.
-Keep in mind that confession needs to be your responsibility.
-Don't wait until you are asked about it or exposed.
+- Confessing – The first step towards healing is admitting you have a problem and need a Savior.
+Confession is your responsibility.
+Don't wait until you are asked about it or exposed (Proverbs 28:13).
 After confessing your sin to the Lord, confess fully and immediately to other believers.
-This will help the healing process begin (James 5:16) Ask your community to hold you accountable and ask you the difficult questions.
+This will help the healing process begin (James 5:16).
+Ask your community to hold you accountable and ask you the difficult questions.
 If you are on the receiving end of confession, listen, pray, and help them with their recovery (this is discussed in more detail in Part 3).

-- Prayer – Be honest with God about your fight.
-He knows the details of your struggle and sees your most vile thoughts.
-Yet, amazingly, he loves you still.
-Every day, be diligent to ask for God’s help in overcoming the temptations of pornography (Romans 8:5-11).
+- Praying – Be honest with God about your fight.
+He knows the details of your struggle and sees your most vile thoughts, but still loves you.
+Every day, diligently ask for God’s help in overcoming the temptations of pornography (Romans 8:5-11).
 When you feel yourself pulled towards pornography, call upon the Lord.

 - Removing Access – Consistently confessing your sin without any actual repentance is futile.
 You need to completely cut off access and turn toward righteousness.
-Make a list all the ways in which you’ve gained access to pornography.
+Make a list of all the ways you’ve accessed pornography.
 Work to remove all these avenues.
 You should be willing to do anything to get well (Matthew 5:27-29).
 Here are some examples:

 - If you struggle at the convenience store, do not go in the store.